l3wk3m/luke-maycock-portraiture/README.md

 Given the user is on a Product Details page for any product, they will have access to viewing the comments that have been left for that product in the past.

-**User Story - Receive confirmation after sending testimonial form**
+**User Story - Receive confirmation after sending comment form**

-As a site user I can receive immediate confirmation that my testimonial has been sent successfully when I submit the form so that I am assured my testimonial has been received
+As a site user I can receive immediate confirmation that my comment has been sent successfully when I submit the form so that I am assured my feedback has been received

 - Acceptance Criteria 1
 I should see a confirmation message on the website indicating that my message has been sent successfully